Ant64 Sound Architecture

 - Copper & Update Units – real-time, timeline-driven audio manipulation

-The FPGA audio engine is not a fixed “sound chip”, but a reconfigurable, multi-paradigm audio fabric.
+The FPGA audio engine is not a fixed "sound chip" — it is a reconfigurable, multi-paradigm audio fabric.

 Voice Architecture